porplax/auto-highlighter/README.md

 - [ ] Optimize decibel algorithm.
 - [ ] Implement threading for clip generation.
 - [ ] Add `watch` function, which can be used to create clips from ongoing streams.

-### ML-Based clip detection (AI)

-Using Machine Learning as a means of clip detection can be done.
-Using my clips and it's luminance and wave data as a means of clip detection.
-May do this soon.

-## roadmap

-- [ ] I am currently switching to rust as an alternative!
-- [ ] GUI support is on the way.
-- [ ] Documentation.